Oh My Food Recipes

 What is Chinese pork jerky?

 Homemade pork jerky is healthier because you don't need to worry about preservatives and it is fresh.
-Besides, roupu is softer than regular dehydrated jerky.
+Besides, this Chinese pork jerky or rou pu (肉脯) recipe is softer than regular dehydrated jerky.

-The ingredients are ground pork, oyster sauce, soy sauce, sugar, white pepper, garlic powder, shaoxing wine and honey.
+In this Chinese pork jerky recipe, the ingredients are ground pork, oyster sauce, soy sauce, sugar, white pepper, garlic powder, shaoxing wine and honey.

 Chinese pork jerky ingredients